abdur-rahman54/Docker/iris-model/README.md

 ### Steps

 1. Clone the repository:
 	First, clone the GitHub repository to your desired location.
 Use the following commands:

     ```bash
     git clone https://github.com/abdur-rahman54/Docker.git
     cd Docker/iris-model
     ```
 	This will download the repository and navigate into the iris-model directory, where you can proceed with the next steps.

 2. Build the Docker image:
 	To build the Docker image, use the following command format:
 	```
 	docker build -t <image name> .
 	```
-	For example, to build an image named iris-classification:
+	For example, to build an image named `iris-classification`:

     ```bash
     docker build -t iris-classification .
     ```
-	Note: You can use any name you prefer for the image instead of iris-classification.
-Don't forget to include the dot (.) at the end of the command to specify the current directory as the build context.
+	Note: You can use any name you prefer for the image instead of `iris-classification`.
+Don't forget to include the dot (`.`) at the end of the command to specify the current directory as the build context.

-3. Run the Docker container: To run a Docker container from the Docker image, use this command format:
+3. Run the Docker container:

+	To run a Docker container from the Docker image, use this command format:

 	```
 	docker run <image name>
 	```
-	Since we named the image iris-classification in the previous step, we can use that name to run the container:
+	Since we named the image `iris-classification` in the previous step, we can use that name to run the container:

     ```bash
     docker run --rm -it iris-classification
     ```
 	In this command:
-	- --rm: Automatically removes the container when it exits.
+	- `--rm`: Automatically removes the container when it exits.
 This helps to keep your system clean by removing unnecessary containers.
-	- -it: Combines two flags, -i (interactive) and -t (pseudo-TTY).
+	- `-it`: Combines two flags, `-i` (interactive) and `-t` (pseudo-TTY).
 This allows you to interact with the container via the terminal.

 	You should replace 'iris-classification' with your own image name if you used a different name during the build process.